KevinKra/My_notes/AWS/Guru_path/Apprentice/Cloud-Practitioner/notes.md

   - Core Checks and Recommendations - Free
   - Full Trusted Advisor - Business and Enterprise companies only

+### Questions

+- Explain AWS Inspector.
+- Explain AWS Trusted Advisor.
+- What are the two tiers for AWS Trusted Advisor?

 ---

 ## CloudWatch vs AWS Config